anandology/lambda-retreat/problem-sets/problem-set4/problems.md

             (map proc (cdr items)))))
 ```

-**Problem 4:** Define a procedure `flatten` that takes a tree as argument and returns a list whose values are all the leaves of the tree arranged in left-to-right order.
+**Problem 4:** _Exercise 2.28 from SICP_

-This is Excercise 2.28 from SICP.
+Define a procedure `flatten` that takes a tree as argument and returns a list whose values are all the leaves of the tree arranged in left-to-right order.

 ```
 (define x (list (list 1 2) (list 3 4)))